 James is a Consultant who works in policy development; management and governance; and building community partnerships.

 James is also one of Australia’s leading child rights advocates.
 He has held senior policy development and advocacy roles in Australia and has worked in Australia, China and the Asia Pacific.
 He was the Director of the National Children's & Youth Law Centre from 2005 to 2010 and launched the Australian Child Rights Taskforce.

 In 2011 to 2012 he was Director of Advocacy at Save the Children Australia.
 Recently his consultancy work has focused on policy development in child protection, youth justice and sharing information and insights between different professional and social policy sectors.
 This has included developing effective messaging frameworks in and across sectors.

-• Developing frameworks for information sharing that addresses child safety and family violence (Commission for Children & Young People Victoria);
+• Developing frameworks and tools for information sharing that addresses child safety and family violence (Institute of Child Protection Studies, Commission for Children & Young People Victoria);

 • Reframing refugee and asylum seeker issues in the context of Australia’s history as one of the most successful multicultural nations in the world (Refugee Council);

 • Building policy and leadership contributions for Aboriginal-controlled communities in child care, child protection and addressing family violence (SNAICC); and

 • Connecting youth engagement with government policy development (Office for Youth – Victoria; Western Sydney University).